mojodna/metricsd/README.md

 Counters
 --------

-Counters are updated by sending messages of the form:
+Counters are incremented/decremented by sending messages of the form:

     <metric name>:<value>|c

-For example:
+For example, to add 12 varieties to the "varietiesOfCheese" metric:

     varietiesOfCheese:12|c